rrags/FractalWavetableSynth/README.md

 # FractalWavetableSynth
-Arduino Nano based synthesizer using fractal waveforms
+Simple Arduino Nano based synthesizer using fractal waveforms
+- One pot for waveform (Weirstrass, Takagi, Minkowski Question, Sin, Saw)
+- One input for V/OCT
+- One audio output

 based on the work of HAGIWO: https://note.com/solder_state/n/n71c67b5aaeca
 and Kevin from SDEMP: https://diyelectromusic.wordpress.com/2020/09/29/mcp4725-and-mozzi-part-2/